ObjectModules/deploy/Mapping.md

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
 What are you going to do?

 Let go searching then.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
-You will find a huge result which is processed by Google from may be in million or billion pages to choose.
+You will find a huge result which is processed by Google from may be more than billion pages to choose.
 So which one you gonna eat?

 ##Nonpattern Word (isogram)
-Having make a research on what people has do a similar with the concept, we found this on _[[isogram|https://en.wikipedia.org/wiki/Isogram]]_ which is a word that doesn't contain any repeating letters.
+Having make a research on what people has do a similar with the concept, we found this on _[[isogram|https://en.wikipedia.org/wiki/Isogram]]_ which is a word that doesn't contain any repeating la etters.
 The word of `isogram` it self is a good sample.
 You will not find any repeating on it.
 So all of them is unique.

 Luckily we found also that Google has made a single function using this word, this function is used worldwide since many years on their JavaScript Snippet called [Advanced Configuration - Web Tracking (analytics.js)](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced).